Plotting functionality¶

 .

-To get a closer look at the potential options, have a look at the _get_default_fig_kwargs
+To get a closer look at the potential options, have a look at the following dataclasses.

 As illustrated below, we can directly use any matplotlib